imavinashsingh/superexpress.ts/README.md

 # superexpress
-Project implements decorators for controller and mysql
+Project implements **lightweght** lib decorators for controller and mysql

 ## Installation
 Use the [git cli](https://git-scm.com/downloads) to clone repo and explore.